 As the world struggles to respond to the COVID-19 pandemic, short-term policies should focus on generating much-needed information.
 The longer term focus should be on policies that make society more resilient and able to respond to a range of future challenges, whether they are anticipated or not.

-- Virtual event hosted by the GW Regulatory Studies Center
+- Virtual event hosted by the Environmental Law Institute

 - Featuring Susan E. Dudley

-- Virtual event hosted by the New Civil Liberties Alliance.
+Virtual event hosted by the New Civil Liberties Alliance, featuring Susan E. Dudley on Thursday, January 28 at 12:05 pm.

 Virtual event hosted by the American Economic Association on Tuesday, January 5 from 10 am to 12 pm, featuring Susan Dudley